jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 ```

 7. if there's a problem, use scancel to kill a job or jobs.
+Examples:
-The simplest way is to use the job ID: `scancel myJobID`
+- cancel a single job using its numerical ID: `scancel myJobID`
-You can also do this to cancel all your running jobs - e.g. to cancel all jobs for user `jayoung` you do this:  `scancel -u jayoung `
+- cancel all your own running jobs - e.g. to cancel all jobs for user `jayoung` you do this:  `scancel -u jayoung`

 # Running a bunch of sbatch jobs, on multiple samples